Representation Bias in Data: A Survey on Identification and Resolution Techniques: Representation Bias in Structured Data

 \subsubsection{Continuous Attribute Space}

 Data in the real world often consists of a combination of continuous and discrete values.
-To better understand representation bias in continuous data sets, let's look into an example:
+To better understand representation bias in continuous data sets, let us look further into our running example:

-\begin{example} Consider an employment application screening example.
-While the model can discriminate with respect to categorical attributes like \textit{sex} and \textit{race}, it may also discriminate based on continuous-valued attributes such as \textit{age} (e.g., because most tech workers and job applicants are young).
-If there are not enough entries for different age ranges (e.g. age>40) in a data set, it may not be trained with enough data to make a decision for those ranges. \end{example}
+\begin{example} [Representation bias in continuous attribute space] Consider a model trained on data set $\dee$ described in section \ref{sec:running-example}.
+While the model can discriminate w.r.t. categorical attributes like \textit{sex} and \textit{race}, it may also discriminate based on continuous-valued attributes such as \textit{age} (e.g., because most tech workers and job applicants are young).
+If there are not enough entries for different \textit{age} ranges (e.g. \textit{age>40}) in a data set, it may not be trained with enough data to make a decision for those ranges. \end{example}

 Regarding the example above, simple solutions like binning age into "young" and "old" can transform the continuous space into discrete.
 However, they may lead to coarse groupings that are sensitive to the thresholds chosen.
 It may be inappropriate to treat a 35-yo as young but a 36-yo as old.
-In \cite{asudeh2021coverage}, the authors extend the notion of coverage to continuous space for identifying representation bias.
-We will discuss the detailed techniques in Section \ref{sec:identify-discrete}.